Grounds for Marriage: Plot

-Ina Massine (Kathryn Grayson) is an opera diva who divorced throat specialist Dr. Lincoln "Linc" I. Bartlett (Van Johnson) three years ago.
-Nowadays, she regrets this decision and attempts to win back his affection.
-Linc, however, is engaged to Agnes Oglethorpe Young (Paula Raymond), the beautiful young daughter of his mentor, Dr. Carleton Radwin Young (Lewis Stone).
-Nevertheless, Ina is determined to reconcile with Linc and grabs every chance to try to seduce him.
-Linc remains loyal to his fiancée, though, and soon grows irritated by Ina's attempts to impress him.
-On the night of the premiere of her latest opera La Bohème, Ina is bothered with a sore throat and calls Dr. Young.
-Linc, who is replacing Dr. Young that night, suspects that Ina is faking.
-However, when he examines her, he diagnoses a tropical disease she had possibly gotten in South America.
+Ina Massine is an opera diva who divorced throat specialist Dr. Lincoln "Linc" I. Bartlett three years earlier.
+She now regrets this decision and wants to regain his affection.
+However, Linc is engaged to Agnes (Oglethorpe) Young, the beautiful young daughter of his mentor, Dr. Carleton Radwin Young.
+Ina is determined to reconcile with Linc and grabs every chance to try to seduce him.
+Linc remains loyal to Agnes and grows irritated by Ina's attempts to impress him.
+On the night of the premiere of her latest opera, La bohème, Ina is bothered with a sore throat and calls Dr. Young.
+Linc, who is replacing Dr. Young that night, suspects that Ina is faking her condition.
+However, when he examines her, he diagnoses a tropical disease she had possibly contracted in South America.

 Ina ignores his diagnosis and performs that night without any problems.
-The next morning, after becoming upset with Linc and screaming at his portrait in her apartment, she is suddenly unable to speak.
-She goes to see Dr. Young, who diagnoses functional aphonia, a speaking disorder caused by shocking news.
+The next morning, after becoming upset with Linc and screaming at his portrait, she is suddenly unable to speak.
+She visits Dr. Young, who diagnoses aphonia, a speaking disorder that can be caused by receiving shocking news.
 Young advises psychiatric help and tells Linc that a new love interest for Ina could solve the problem.
-Ina is assigned as Linc's client, much to Agnes' annoyance.
-Although Linc assures Agnes several times he has no feelings for his ex-wife, she remains suspicious of his connection with Ina.
+Ina is assigned as Linc's client, displeasing Agnes.
+Although Linc assures Agnes several times that he has no feelings for his ex-wife, she remains suspicious of his connection with Ina.

-Linc contacts his brother, Chris Bartlett (Barry Sullivan), hoping he will be able to romance Ina.
-He sets up a date between the two, but Ina shows no interest in Chris and is only able to think of Linc.
-Later that night, Ina is able to break through Linc's wall of defense, convincing him to spend the evening with her.
-They enjoy drinks and dancing at a night club, where they are spotted by some of Agnes' friends.
+Linc contacts his brother Chris Bartlett, hoping that he will be able to romance Ina.
+He arranges a date, but Ina shows no interest in Chris and is only able to think of Linc.
+Later that night, Ina is able to convince Linc to spend the evening with her.
 On their way back home, Ina again attempts to seduce him.
-Although Linc does not respond to her, he seems to have softened up.
-A couple of nights later, with Ina staying in his apartment to take care of him, Linc, suffering from a severe cold, is bothered by a feverish nightmare.
-Linc awakens from his nightmare screaming for Ina.

-When Linc wakes up, he realizes he still has feelings for his ex-wife.
-He goes to the couch where she had been sleeping to hug her, and her voice suddenly returns.
-Just then, Agnes and Chris walk in on them.
-Agnes, feeling betrayed, breaks off the engagement despite Linc's attempts to explain.
-Ina announces that she too is fed up with the love triangle and storms out wearing Linc's pajamas.
-She soon returns, however, and is told by Chris that Linc is now suffering from functional aphonia.
-Ina figures out that this means Linc still loves her.
-She agrees to marry him again and they kiss, thus restoring his voice.
+Although Linc does not respond, he seems to have become more receptive to her advances.
+Several nights later, with Ina staying in his apartment to care for his severe cold, Linc experiences a feverish nightmare and awakens screaming for Ina and realizes that he still harbors feelings for Ina.
+As he hugs her, Ina's voice suddenly returns just as Agnes and Chris enter.
+Agnes, feeling betrayed, cancels the engagement despite Linc's attempts to explain.
+Ina announces that she has also lost patience with the love triangle and angrily departs while wearing Linc's pajamas.
+She soon returns and is told by Chris that Linc is now suffering from aphonia.
+Ina interprets this to mean that Linc still loves her.
+She agrees to marry him again and they kiss, restoring his voice.